bright/new-www/content/blog/solving-problems-with-code-for-over-12-years-meet-agnieszka-–-senior-fullstack-developer.md

 During that time I had two maternity leaves.
 When I left for the first time there were 8 people and only a couple more when I came back.
 But when I left to have my second baby the team was doubled, from 20 to 40 people.
 Obviously, in terms of organization, some things changed for good, especially after [Ula](/about-us/ula/) joined the company.
 However, **the essential things became the same.
 The things that really matter**.

 <div class="image"><img src="/images/brightteamretreat.png" alt="Bright Inventions Team Retreat" title="undefined"  /> </div>

+**People still treat each other with respect and you can feel that they do work that really gives them satisfaction**.
+Also, if I struggle with some technical or communication challenge, **I always have somebody I can talk to** about it and I know we will solve it. **The company has to grow, but the fundaments remain the same**.